maxim-xu/maxim-xu.github.com/_posts/2017-01-30-vsco-like-online.md

 for easy image filtering.

-The algorithms VSCO are using are pretty complicated, which means it's kind of hard to imitate.
+The algorithms VSCO used are pretty complicated, which means it's kind of hard to imitate.
 But if you simply type "VSCO online" into Google, a website named [_VSCO-like Filters Online_](http://maxim-xu.github.io/vsco-like) would show up.

 <img style="width:100%;display:inline-block" alt="vsco online search result" src="{{ site.baseurl }}/public/images/vsco-online-search-result.png" />